RsyncProject/rsync/rsync.1.md

     limit using `--remote-option` (`-M`), should the need arise.
 Do keep in mind that the remote host may have a different default timezone than your local host.

+0.  `--fsync`

+    Cause the receiving side to fsync each finished file.
+This may slow down the transfer, but can help to provide peace of mind when updating critical files.

 0.  `--write-batch=FILE`